PaigeM89/Elmish.DragAndDrop/docsSrc/How_Tos/Multiple_Categories.md

     )
 ```

-This, however, comes at the cost of losing categories when they lose elements.
+This, however, comes at the cost of losing categories when they lose all their elements.
+This could potentially even leave you with only 1 category.

+# Exluding Items From Categories

+There is a WIP of this concept in `MultipleDragTypes.fs`.